Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

     - Know how to find and specify system-dependent HPC values such as queues/partitions
     - Recall how Nextflow interacts with HPC components

+!!! warning Running the head job on the correct node

+    For the workshop, we have pre-pulled containers and use them from the cache, and as data is small and the workflow runs quickly, we will be running them on login nodes.

+    **However, this should not be done when developing and running your own pipelines.**

+    The main Nextflow job is a low-resource and long running job that schedules the individual tasks to be run on a compute node.
+Running this on the login node will result in your pipeline being killed prematurely.

+    TODO: WHY they get killed (e.g. max 30 mins, 4 GB).
+Throttling is standard on any HPC

+    When testing and developing your own pipeline, it is recommended to refer back to the HPC's recommended way of running long-running, low-memory head jobs.
+These could include persistent sessions with tools like `tmux` or `screen` or dedicated workflow nodes.

+    TODO: include links to these

+    Alternatively, interactive jobs are a useful option to run and debug your workflows interactively.
+If you need to schedule your Nextflow job, **the scheduling options should be included in the `run.sh` script**.

+    The last consideration should be whether the compute nodes have network access or not.
+When using containers, it is like that these need to be pulled when the process runs on a compute node.
+If compute nodes do not have network access, this will fail to pull the container, and consequently the pipeline.

 We start with running things on a single sample.
 This should be representative of all the data we run i.e. we will be processing chromosomes 20, 21, 22.